Applications are currently closed.

 Serve as a fiscal and program resource to legislators whenever needed.

 Because analysts are nonpartisan fiscal and policy staff, it is essential their work be objective, analytical, accurate, and thorough.
 In addition, for the analyst’s work to be useful to the Legislature, it must be solution-oriented and performed in a timely manner.

-Applicants must possess a Master's degree in public policy, public or business administration, economics, or a related field that includes a curriculum of economics, statistics, public finance, and policy analysis.
-In addition, analysts must: (1) possess strong quantitative and analytical skills, (2) be able to communicate effectively through clear and concise writing and oral presentations, (3) work well with others in a fast-paced and production-oriented environment, (4) learn quickly, show initiative, and be willing to take on increasing levels of responsibility, and (5) be proficient in Microsoft Excel and Word.
+Applicants must possess a master's degree in public policy, public or business administration, economics, or a related field that includes a curriculum of economics, statistics, public finance, and policy analysis.
+In addition, analysts must (1) possess strong quantitative and analytical skills; (2) be able to communicate effectively through clear and concise writing and oral presentations; (3) work well with others in a fast-paced and production-oriented environment; (4) learn, show initiative, and be willing to take on increasing levels of responsibility; and (5) be proficient in Microsoft Excel and Word.

-The entry-level salary for the Fiscal and Policy Analyst position is approximately $64,000 per year.
+The entry-level salary for the fiscal and policy analyst position is approximately $77,500 per year.
 The office will consider salaries that are above this amount, depending on the candidate's qualifications and experience.
-Salaries for Senior Fiscal and Policy Analysts (analysts who have demonstrated the ability to perform all analytical tasks and produce all office products at a consistently high quality with a minimum amount of supervision) begin at approximately $93,000 per year.
-Salaries for Principal Fiscal and Policy Analysts range from $110,000 to $128,000 per year.
+Salaries for senior fiscal and policy analysts (analysts who have demonstrated the ability to perform all analytical tasks and produce all office products with a minimum amount of supervision) begin at approximately $112,000 per year.
+Salaries for principal fiscal and policy analysts range from $132,500 to $153,500 per year.

 The LAO is an equal opportunity employer.